Firebite

-Firebite is an Australian supernatural drama television series featuring vampires created by Warwick Thornton and Brendan Fletcher.
+Firebite is an Australian supernatural drama television series featuring vampires created by Warwick Thornton and Brendan Fletcher, and co-directed by Thornton and Tony Krawitz.
 A co-production between See-Saw Films and AMC Studios, the series premiered on AMC+ on 16 December 2021 and ran for 8 episodes until 3 February 2022.
 It stars Rob Collins, Shantae Barnes-Cowan, Yael Stone, and Callan Mulvey.

 Premise

 Set in a remote mining town in the middle of the South Australian desert, the series centres around two Indigenous Australian hunters, Tyson and adoptive daughter Shanika, who protect their home, Opal City, from vampires.
-Their lives are turned upside down when a former hunter from Tyson’s past shows up informing them the last vampire king has arrived with plans that will shift the balance in their war against the vampires.
+Their lives are turned upside down when a former hunter from Tyson's past shows up informing them the last vampire king has arrived with plans that will shift the balance in their war against the vampires.

 The series aims to tell the story of the colonisation of Australia from an Indigenous perspective, using vampires as metaphors for the use of smallpox.
 The 11 vampires which are brought by the British represent the 11 vials of smallpox carried by the First Fleet, and allegedly used as a biological weapon against the Indigenous peoples of Sydney Cove and surrounds.